joaquinelio/zone17/README.md

 Reads issue17 progress from [JS spanish tutorial](https://github.com/javascript-tutorial/es.javascript.info/issues/17)

 .then makes a list of "abandoned" articles  (taken with no PR).

-update: Fewer filters, No reorder.
+Update: Fewer filters, No reorder.
 It's a nice view, and easy to filter later.

+---
 ## Known bugs:

 None, I'm perfect.

+---
 ## Issues

 If article changes its name,